There Are Many Study Options for Students After SPM or IGCSE in Malaysia

 - Unlike the external pre-university programmes in Malaysia which focus on more general Science and Art-based subjects, the Foundation programmes for private universities provide specialisation in specific areas of study such as architecture, business, computer & IT, communication, design or engineering, and hence, cater to the specific needs of different students.
 Students who are unsure of what to study can go for the Foundation in Science or Foundation in Arts.

-A-Levels – Exam-Base with Worldwide Recognition
+Option 3 – A-Levels – Exam-Base with Worldwide Recognition

-A-Levels is a UK-based programme that’s popular in Malaysia.
-The A-Level programme places emphasis on knowledge, understanding and reasoning abilities and skills.
 Students can choose to take 2 to 4 subjects from a wide range of subjects depending on their degree path.

 The A-level course is 12 – 18 months and is a 100% external examination-based course.